 4. Sharpen blade on a grinding wheel at an angle of 22 to 28 degrees.
 DO NOT sharpen blade beyond original cutting edge.
-See Figure 4.3.
+See Figure 4.4.

 - 5. Check blade for balance.
 If necessary, correct balance by grinding heavy end of blade. - 6.
 Reinstall blade.
-See Figure 4.1.
+Refer to Figure 4.1.
 Check torque of blade retaining cap screw.
-Recommended torque should be 40 ft. lbs.
+Recommended torque should be 30 to 40 ft. lbs.